VVER: VVER-1200

 as installed at the Novovoronezh NPP-II has also been selected for the Seversk, Zentral and South-Urals NPP.
 A standard version was developed as VVER-1200/513 and based on the VVER-TOI (VVER-1300/510) design.

-In July 2012 a contract was agreed to build two AES-2006 in Belarus at Ostrovets and for Russia to provide a $10 billion loan to cover the project costs.
+In July 2012, the construction of two AES-2006 reactors at the Ostrovets NPP in Belarus was agreed upon.
+The total cost was said to be $10 billion.

-An AES-2006 is being bid for the Hanhikivi Nuclear Power Plant in Finland.
-The plant supply contract was signed in 2013, but terminated in 2022 mainly due to Russian invasion of Ukraine.
+An AES-2006 was discussed for the Hanhikivi Nuclear Power Plant in Finland in 2014.
+The plant supply contract was signed in 2013, but terminated in 2022 mainly due to the Russian invasion of Ukraine.

-From 2015 to 2017 Egypt and Russia came to an agreement for the construction of four VVER-1200 units at El Dabaa Nuclear Power Plant.
+From 2015 to 2017, Egypt and Russia came to an agreement for the construction of four VVER-1200 units at the El Dabaa Nuclear Power Plant.

-On 30 November 2017, concrete was poured for the nuclear island basemat for first of two VVER-1200/523 units at the Rooppur Nuclear Power Plant in Bangladesh.
-The power plant will be a 2.4 GWe nuclear power plant in Bangladesh.
-The two units generating 2.4 GWe are planned to be operational in 2023 and 2024.
+On 30 November 2017, concrete was poured for the nuclear island basemat for the first of two VVER-1200/523 units at the Rooppur Nuclear Power Plant in Bangladesh.
+The power plant will be a 2.4 GWe plant.
+The two units were planned to be operational in 2023 and 2024.

 On 7 March 2019 China National Nuclear Corporation and Atomstroyexport signed the detailed contract for the construction of four VVER-1200s, two each at the Tianwan Nuclear Power Plant and the Xudabao Nuclear Power Plant.
 Construction will start in May 2021 and commercial operation of all the units is expected between 2026 and 2028.

 From 2020 an 18-month refuelling cycle will be piloted, resulting in an improved capacity utilisation factor compared to the previous 12-month cycle.
 The VVER-1200 is designed to be capable of varying power between 100% and 40% for daily load following, which was tested in 2024.